POSITIVE ACTION FOR CHILDREN FUND

-PACF’s efforts align to ‘Start Free, Stay Free, AIDS Free’, the super-fast-track framework for ending AIDS in children, adolescents and young women by 2020.
+The PACF aligns to the ‘Start Free, Stay Free, AIDS Free’, super-fast-track framework for ending AIDS in children, adolescents and young women by 2020.
 Within this framework, PACF prioritises ‘Start Free’ with the aim of reducing the number of newly-infected children and sustaining lifelong HIV treatment for pregnant mothers.
 The Fund also aims to alleviate the impact of HIV and AIDS on women and children’s health by supporting interventions that engage affected communities, developing their capacity to participate and lead.

 Grant Call for Proposals

 After a successful ten years of The Positive Action Children Fund, we are ending our call for proposals on the 6thSeptember 2019.
 Positive Action will re-launch with its new 2020-2030 strategy in December 2019.

 For more information about the call, access to guidance documents and to submit your application, head to the Positive Action Online Community via the following link: www.positiveaction.force.com/pacf/login.

 The Positive Action for Children’s Fund has had a global reach over the last 10 years.
 See below the countries we have supported projects in since 2009.

 Positive Action will be updating its online platform for the launch of the new 2020-2030 strategy.

 For the remainder of 2019 please head to the current PACF Online Community to submit proposals! (link www.positiveaction.force.com/pacf/login.)